 The Beloit Governing Body

-Beloit has a Mayor/City Council form of government.
-Voters elect eight city council members, two from each of the City's four wards, to four-year terms.
+Beloit has a Mayor/City Council/Manager form of government.
+Voters elect six city council members, two from each of the City's three wards, to four-year terms.
 The voters also directly elect a Mayor.
-The Mayor and the 8 City Councilors form the City of Beloit Governing Body.
+The Mayor and the 6 City Councilors form the City of Beloit Governing Body.

-The Council sets policies, adopts ordinances and the annual budget, approves contracts, appoints individuals to boards and commissions, and hires the city administrator to manage the day-to-day operations of the City.
+The Council sets policies, adopts ordinances and the annual budget, approves contracts, appoints individuals to boards and commissions, and hires the city manager to manage the day-to-day operations of the City.

 Beloit citizens are encouraged to participate in Beloit's governmental process.
 Residents may seek a council seat, apply for appointment to any of the city's boards and commissions, and attend meetings of the Governing Body and its boards and commissions.